 Collaborative project working across the provider network has accelerated the development of a range of new provision designed to strengthen careers pathways and meet skills needs including Apprenticeships, T-Levels, Boot Camps and Higher Technical Qualifications (HTQs).
-Much of this work is took place in partnership with the Hull & East Yorkshire LEP (now the Hull & East Yorkshire Business, Growth & Skills Hub).
+Much of this work is took place in partnership with the Hull & East Yorkshire Business, Growth & Skills Hub.